sautee/sautee.github.io/README.md

-# A DASH OF COMPUTE
+# A Dash Of Compute!

 On product management, software and technology.